avular-robotics/example_origin_ros/navigation_examples/readme.md

 The Avular Origin has a path-planning functionality.
 An example on how to exploit this funcitonality is not presented here in the navigation examples but in the packages on [behavior examples](behavior_examples/readme.md).

 ## Acquiring speed
-This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference).
+This example only requires the Avular Origin robot <u>and not</u> any of its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus work with the Origin One simulation).

 To run the example of acquiring the Origin's position you need to navigate into the ROS2 workspace and run
 ```